Most leaders deliver feedback on a regular basis. Feedback from the boss can be potentially rewarding, validating and motivating.

 Once you get your emotions in check, you make space to objectively process the content of the feedback.
 Asking yourself, “Have I heard any of this before?” will allow you to identify patterns and potentially reveal blind spots.

 Many people get bogged down in weighing the validity of the feedback, according to Nancy.

 “It’s actually far more helpful to consider when and how this might be true rather than if it is true,” she says.
 “At this point, you take ownership of your attitudes, behaviors and results, despite how you feel hearing about them.”

 The best way to determine how others perceive you is to ask, particularly people: a) who know you well and b) whom you highly trust.

-Examine what assumptions you might be making about how others will hear your request or how you will be judged as a result.
-You’ll find that when requests are clear and targeted, people are generally very responsive — they appreciate being asked, and are likely to try to help.
+If you’re hesitant to ask for support, examine the assumptions you might be making about how others will hear your request or how you assume you’ll be judged as a result.
+You might be surprised to find that when requests are clear and targeted, people are generally very responsive — they appreciate being asked, and are likely to try to help.